socra-sigl-2023/qa/README.md

 ### Create unit test for `distance`

-Let's first create a simple unit test to check the expected behaviour of the `extractPageOption` fuction.
+Let's first create a simple unit test to check the expected behaviour of the `distance` fuction.

 Create a new file `backend/src/distance.spec.js` with: